stackbuilders/corasick-park/README.md

   string
 * `truncate trailing` - Removes the text following each match of the string

+## Configuring the maximum number of buckets

+Since all of the state machines compiled by Corasick Park are held in memory, it uses an LRU algorithm to evict older values from the cache.
+By default, 1,000 'buckets' are kept in memory before evicting the one that has not had an access in the greatest amount of time.
+You can configure the number of buckets to be held in memory with the MAX_BUCKETS environment variable, which accepts an integer, or the string "unlimited" if you do not wish to automatically evict buckets from memory.

 ## Author

 Justin Leitgeb, Stack Builders Inc.